Note that the laps of lead changes and cautions are from the broadcast, and might be a little off.

 Pole Speed: 149.938 mph

 The intention was for a few more races to be held at the oval track.
 Ron Barfield, owner of the #88 and the #55, stated his intention to leave a couple of race cars behind for the South African local drivers, and a racing school was reportedly supposed to be created, however no further races were held at the oval.
 A planned second Free State 500 scheduled for January 2011 never went anywhere, nor did a revival in November 2012.
-The ASA faded away during the early 2010s, meaning it likely will not return.
-The loss of Gugu Zulu, who passed away in mid-2016 after descending Mt.
+The ASA faded away during the early 2010s, and the loss of Gugu Zulu, who passed away in mid-2016 after descending Mt.
 Kilimanjaro, further hurt any possible return.
 However, the one race that was held was very entertaining and unique, with overtaking galore, especially on the outside line, and the drivers put on a fantastic show.

 As for the track itself, national events are still going very strong at the road course, but the oval has remained dormant ever since the 25 stock cars packed up and left the track on January 31, 2010.